Privacy notice for students

 - for the physical and information security of the learning environment as well as the safety of students and other members of the university community, and

-- in order to provide digital and other services related to its duties.
-This includes library, career and email services as well as various video recording services.
+- in order to provide and develop digital and other services related to its duties.
+This includes library, career, email and various video recording services as well as feedback related to services.

 In addition, the university may process personal data